currentxchange/purple-explainer/Economic-Brief.md

-# Purple Financial Brief
+# Purple Economic Brief

 This brief highlights key numbers and concepts in the Purple Economy in one place, covering 🟣 PURPLE, 🔵 BLUx, and ☀️ Sol.

-# 🟣 PURPLE Financial Brief
+# 🟣 PURPLE Economic Brief

 ℹ️ PURPLE will be offered directly on Alcor Exchange and Newdex starting April 17, 2021.